lightninglabs/pool/README.md

 The `pool auction` sub-command houses a number of useful commands to explore the past batches, and examine the current auction parameters.

-Once can browse the latest cleared batch using the `pool auction snapshot`
+One can browse the latest cleared batch using the `pool auction snapshot`
 command:
 ```
 🏔 pool auction snapshot